GloriousRedLeader/omgarturo/README.md

 A script that [scans journal entries and alerts](https://github.com/GloriousRedLeader/omgarturo/blob/master/JournalAlert.py) with obnoxious sounds and overhead text.
 Useful for holiday bosses so you don't miss the message.
 Also good for hunting down specific NPCs like when doing the honesty virtue.

+Some convenient **Travel** scripts.
+There is a series like [RecallOrSacredJourneyRune1](https://github.com/GloriousRedLeader/omgarturo/blob/master/RecallOrSacredJourneyRune1.py) which will open up a runebook (first come first serve) and go to the *first* rune.
+The number after the file name tells the script which rune to use.
+I usually bind the first 10 runes to shift + num.
+Makes life easy especially when doing things like the collector quests.
+Also in the fast travel category is the [RuneMaster5000](https://github.com/GloriousRedLeader/omgarturo/blob/master/RuneMaster.py) which creates a gump with all runes from atlases and runebooks.
+There is no limit on this, the gump will keep expanding to accommodate all runebooks and atlases it finds in your backpack.

 [Shadowguard](https://github.com/GloriousRedLeader/omgarturo/blob/master/Shadowguard2.cs) script from Dorana.
 Just keeping a copy.
 This thing is amazing.
 Dear god.

 [Lootmaster](https://github.com/GloriousRedLeader/omgarturo/blob/master/Lootmaster-1-8-0.cs) script from Dorana.
 Just keeping a copy for posterity.